 We accept unofficial transcripts, but here is the order of preference and rationale:

 1 - Official transcripts, if available, are always the best.

 2 - Copies of official transcripts are expected, especially if the candidate earned the degree some years back.

 3 -Unofficial transcripts are typically used only by students, so we don't want to use them too often.

-Please follow additional directions outlined in the attached "NCAT Faculty Credential and Qualification Form."
-Please secure your Dean's signature before you submit.
+Please follow additional directions outlined in the attached "NCAT Faculty Credentialing Form."
+All signatures should be electronic Signatures.

-- Scan and upload the "Faculty's Credential and Qualification Form" (attached to this article), faculty transcripts, and faculty CV as one PDF file.
+- Upload the "NCAT Faculty Credentialing Form" (attached to this article), faculty transcripts, and faculty CV as a PDF files.

 - Name this file according to the Faculty's Name (ex.
 "JaneDoe.pdf" )

 - Submit all credentialing packets to The Office of Strategic Planning and Institutional Effectiveness (OSPIE) for approval through this portal. (ospie.freshdesk.com)